-3.14 Window Watchdog Timer
+3.15 Watchdog Timer

-The Window Watchdog Timer is one of the fail-safe mechanisms which have been implemented to prevent the controller from malfunctioning for longer periods of time.
+The Watchdog Timer is one of the fail-safe mechanisms which have been implemented to prevent the controller from malfunctioning for longer periods of time.

-The Window Watchdog Timer is always enabled after an application reset of the chip.
+The Watchdog Timer is always enabled after an application reset of the chip.
 It can be disabled and enabled at any time by executing the instructions DISWDT and ENWDT respectively.
-The software has to service the Window Watchdog Timer before it overflows.
-If this is not the case because of a hardware or software failure, the Window Watchdog Timer overflows, generating a reset request.
+The software has to service the Watchdog Timer before it overflows.
+If this is not the case because of a hardware or software failure, the Watchdog Timer overflows, generating a prewarning interrupt and then a reset request.